ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 marked 'dirty' upon item insertion, and at least one shuffle operation occurs on a dirty datastore before data is retrieved from it for use.

-### Flushing Attacks

-A flushing attack is an attempt by an adversary to flush a particular piece of data from a pool.
-In the CT Gossip ecosystem, an attacker may have performed an attack and left evidence of a compromised log on a client or server.
-They would be interested in flushing that data, i.e. tricking the target into gossiping or pollinating the incriminating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.

-Servers are most vulnerable to flushing attacks, as they release records to anonymous connections.
-An attacker can perform a Sybil attack -- connecting to the server hundreds or thousands of times in an attempt to trigger repeated release of a record, and then deletion.
-For this reason, servers must be especially aggressive about retaining data for a longer period of time.

-Clients are vulnerable to flushing attacks targetting STHs, as these can be given to any cooperating server and an attacker can generally induce connections to random servers using javascript.
-It would be more difficult to perform a flushing attack against SCTs, as the target server must be authenticated (and an attacker impersonating an authentic server presents a recursive problem for the attacker).
-Nonetheless, flushing SCTs should not be ruled impossible.
-A Trusted Auditor may also be vulnerable to flushing attacks if it does not perform auditing operations itself.

-Flushing attacks are defended against using non-determinism and dummy messages.
-The goal is to ensure that an adversary does not know for certain if the data in question has been released or not, and if it has been deleted or not.

-\[ TBD: At present, we do not have any support for dummy messages.
-Do we want to define a dummy message that clients and servers alike know to ignore?
-Will HTTP Compression leak the presence of >1 dummy messages?

- Is it sufficient to define a dummy message as _anything_ with an invalid siganture?
-This would negatively impact SCT Feedback servers that log all things just in case they're interesting. \]

-### Record Storage

-Flushing attacks are defended against differently depending on the entity (HTTPS Client or HTTPS Server) and record (STHs or SCTs with Certificate Chains).

-#### STHs

-For both HTTPS CLients and HTTPS Servers, STHs within the validity window SHOULD NOT be deleted.
-An attacker cannot flush an item from the cache if it is never removed - so flushing attacks are completely mitigated.

-The required disk space for all STHs within the validity window is 336 STHs per log.
-XXX Calculations

-Note that it is important that implementors not calculate the exact size of cache expected - if an attack does occur, a small number of additional STHs will enter into the cache.
-These STHs will be in addition to the expected set, and will be evidence of the attack.

-If a HTTPS Client or HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all STHs within the validity window it is recommended to use the below Deletion Algorithm {{deletion-algorithm}} to make it more difficult for the attacker.

-#### SCTs & Certificate Chains on HTTPS Servers

-HTTPS Servers will only accept SCTs and Certificate Chains for domains it is authoritative for.
-Therefore the storage space needed is bound by the number of logs it accepts, multiplied by the number of domains it is authoritative for, multiplied by the number of certificates issued for those domains.

-XXX Calculations

-This data can be large, but it is calculable.
-Web properties with more certificates and domains are more likely to be able to handle the increased storage need, while small web properties will not seen an undue burden.
-Therefore HTTPS Servers SHOULD NOT delete SCTs or Certificate Chains - this completely mitigates flushing attacks.

-Again, note that it is important that implementors not calculate the exact size of cache expected - if an attack does occur, the new SCT(s) and Certificate Chain(s) will enter into the cache.
-This data will be in addition to the expected set, and will be evidence of the attack.

-If a HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all SCTs and Certificate Chains it is authoritative for it is recommended to config the SCT Feedback mechanism to whitelist certain certificates that are known to be valid.
-These chains and SCTs can then be discarded without being stored or subsequently provided to any clients or auditors.
-If the whitelist is not sufficient, the below Deletion Algorithm {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing attack.

-XXX The above is probably not correct.

-#### SCTs & Certificate Chains on HTTPS Clients

-HTTPS Clients will accumulate SCTs and Certificate Chains without bound.
-It is expected they will choose a particular cache size and delete entries when the cache size meets its limit.
-This does not mitigate flushing attacks, and such an attack is documented in
-{{TBD TBD}}.

-The below Deletion Algorithm {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing attack.

 ### The Deletion Algorithm {#deletion-algorithm}

 No entity in CT Gossip is required to delete records at any time,